-Mr. Ziegler is a Shareholder and Executive Vice President of the Firm.
+Mr. Ziegler is a Shareholder and President of the Firm.
 He is licensed in New Mexico and Texas and has practiced since 2001.
 Mr. Ziegler is General Counsel for HB Construction, Inc., one of the largest general contractors in the Southwest.
 HB Construction and related companies have operations in New Mexico, Texas and Colorado.
 In addition, he practices in the following areas:

 - He has handled hundreds of employment charges, labor matters and lawsuits.